-- Hemoglobinopathy affecting mostly AA (8% in US carry trait, .15% have SS dis.) - 60,000 in US: 250,000 born yearly w-wide - Malaria and natural selection (sickle trait carriers and sickle cell patients are resistant to malaria) - AC, SA, SS, Sthal, SC.
+- Hemoglobinopathy affecting mostly AA (8% in US carry trait, .27% have sickle cell disease.) - About 100,000 people in the US have the disease - Malaria and natural selection (sickle trait carriers are resistant to malaria) - AC, SA, SS, Sthal, SC.
 All forms autosomal recessive.
 A is normal hemoglobin - Improper amino acid substitutions